Kattis91/what-is-cooking/README.md

 I would like to aknowledge the following people:

-  - Sean from the Tutor Assistance team for teaching me about the CSS word-wrap Property (used on the recipe detail page) and helping me to update timeout function for alert messages due to utilizing the newer version of Bootstrap.
+  - Sean from the Tutor Assistance team for teaching me about the CSS word-wrap Property (used on the recipe detail page), helping me with my models testing and with updating timeout function for alert messages due to utilizing the newer version of Bootstrap.

   - My mentor Jubril for good briefings, feedback and tip.